k2view-academy/K2View-Academy/articles/99_Broadway/18_broadway_flow_window.md

 ### Properties Tab

-The Properties tab in the Flow window dynamically adjusts its layout to display data based on the Actor's structure.
+The Properties tab in the Broadway flow window dynamically adjusts its layout to display data based on the structure of the selected Actor or the link between two Actors.
 For example, the number of [input and output parameters](/articles/99_Broadway/03_broadway_actor.md#data-input-parameters), their data types and default values.
-The tab can also display the properties of a connection between two Actors.
 When the link is selected, it displays the names of the From and To Actors and their parameters and the [Link type](<!--Link to 21-Links-->).
 To hide the Properties tab, click anywhere in the empty Stage area.

 **Example of Actor's Properties Tab**